 Ways to Deal with Arsenic Poisoning

 An effective way to deal with arsenic poisoning is by using a water purifier.
-A purifier which uses a combination of RO+UV+UF removes chemical as well as biological impurities so that you stay safe.
+A purifier that uses a combination of RO+UV+UF removes chemical as well as biological impurities so that you stay safe.
 The need for an RO water purifier is higher if you live close to industrial areas, which are at a higher risk of arsenic poisoning.
 The water purifiers from KENT use a combination of technologies to ensure that you drink completely safe water.
 Find out more about KENT RO water purifiers here.